-The Hebrew Language program serves the varied needs of the entire JTS student body.
-The overall goal of the program is to develop Hebrew language literacy in students whose native language is not Hebrew.
-Through this program, students acquire linguistic knowledge and competency in the use of Hebrew for academic, professional, and conversational purposes.
+The Hebrew Language program serves the varied needs of JTS's diverse student body.
+The program's overall goal is to develop Hebrew language literacy in students whose native language is not Hebrew.
+Through this program, students acquire linguistic knowledge and competence in the use of Hebrew for academic, professional, and conversational purposes.

-While the study of modern Hebrew is one core of the program and classes are primarily conducted in Hebrew, biblical and rabbinic texts are also read and linguistically analyzed.
-The focus of Hebrew Language study at the advanced level is based upon the student's degree and program.
-The use of the Hebrew Language Lab and other online resources for linguistic and cultural enrichment is an integral part of the program.
+While acquiring proficiency in modern Hebrew is at the core of the program-and classes are conducted in Hebrew-many other biblical, rabbinic and other pre-modern Hebrew texts are also studied.
+The use of educational technology at the Hebrew Language Lab and other online resources for linguistic and cultural enrichment is an integral part of the program.

-The program offers semester-long courses at the beginner, intermediate, and advanced levels.
+The program offers semester-long courses at the beginner, intermediate, and advanced level.
 Some of the regular courses are also offered during the summer.

-In addition to required courses, the Hebrew Department offers a number of electives designed to meet particular needs and interests.
+In addition to required courses, the Hebrew Language program offers a number of electives designed to meet an array of needs and interests.

-A free tutorial service, Hebrew-On-Demand (HOD), is offered four hours weekly by Hebrew language faculty; affordable short-term individual tutoring is available as well.
+A free tutorial service, Hebrew-On-Demand (HOD), is offered three hours weekly by Hebrew Language faculty; affordable short-term individual tutoring is available as well.

-Each school of JTS determines the level of courses its students must complete in order to fulfill its Hebrew language requirements.
+Each JTS school determines the course level its students must complete in order to fulfill its Hebrew language requirements.

-In order to be placed in the appropriate level Hebrew course, incoming students must take a written Hebrew Language placement examination prior to the beginning of the new academic year.
+In order to be placed in the appropriate-level Hebrew course, all incoming students take a written Hebrew language placement examination prior to the beginning of the new academic year.
 Advancement to the next Hebrew level depends upon satisfactory achievement and is based on multiple assessment measures.
-In addition, students are required to demonstrate proficiency in reading aloud voweled and unvoweled texts.

 Hebrew Fellows Program (שוחרים)

 Students in the Hebrew Fellows Program commit to taking a certain number of courses taught in Hebrew (according to individual schools; see below).
-The program also incorporates lunchtime programs with visiting Israeli speakers and volunteer opportunities to help promote Hebrew within the culture of JTS.
+The program also incorporates lunchtime programs with visiting Israeli speakers, as well as volunteer opportunities to help promote Hebrew within the culture of JTS.
 Students who successfully complete the program graduate with the distinction "with honors in Hebrew" on their diplomas and become eligible for a substantial subsidy toward a trip to Israel.

-List College: Students may apply for admission to the program after having completed Intermediate Hebrew II (HEB 5203R and HEB 5203O).
+List College: Students may apply for admission to the program after completing HEB 5203: Intermediate Hebrew II or if they are exempted from Hebrew on the basis of the Hebrew placement exam.
 Hebrew Fellows will take five courses taught in Hebrew.
-One course may be transferred from another institution, e.g., a school in Israel.
+One course may be transferred from another institution (e.g., a school in Israel).

-The Rabbinical School: After returning to JTS from their year in Israel, students will take three courses of their own choosing taught in Hebrew, achieving at least a 3.33 (B+) average in them.
+The Rabbinical School: After returning to JTS from their year in Israel, students will take three courses of their own choosing taught in Hebrew, achieving at least a 3.33 GPA (B+) average.

-William Davidson Graduate School of Jewish Education: Hebrew Fellows will complete Advanced Hebrew I (HEB 5301R and HEB 5301G) and take three courses taught in Hebrew, achieving at least a 3.33 (B+) average in them.
+William Davidson Graduate School of Jewish Education: Hebrew Fellows will complete HEB 5301: Advanced Hebrew I and take three courses taught in Hebrew, achieving at least a 3.33 GPA (B+) average in them.

-The Graduate School: Hebrew Fellows will complete the Hebrew language requirements for the degree, and take three courses taught in Hebrew, achieving at least a 3.33 (B+) average in them.
-Courses will be selected in consultation with the academic adviser.
+Gershon Kekst Graduate School: Hebrew Fellows will complete the Hebrew language requirements for the degree and take three courses taught in Hebrew, achieving at least a 3.33 (B+) average in them.
+Courses will be selected in consultation with the academic advisor.

 HEB 1001: Foundations of Hebrew